Stardust Telepath: Manga

 Written and illustrated by Rasuko Ōkuma, Stardust Telepath initially started in Houbunsha's Manga Time Kirara magazine on May 9, 2019, as a two-chapter guest work.
 It began a full serialization in the same magazine on July 9, 2019.
 The first tankōbon was released on July 27, 2020.
-As of February 2025, five volumes have been released.
+As of June 2026, six volumes have been released.
+The series is set to end with the release of its seventh volume.